backand/docs/slate_docs/source/includes/_platform_specific.md

 })
 ```

+Next, Include the new *Reducers* in [combineReducers()](http://redux.js.org/docs/api/combineReducers.html) (see JavaScript tab)

-For the next step, pick the section that applies to your chosen middleware stack - either [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga) - then follow the corresponding instructions:
+Next, we nede to configure the middleware stack to work with the SDK.
+Pick the section that applies to your chosen middleware stack - either [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga) - then follow the corresponding instructions:

 #### [redux-thunk](https://github.com/gaearon/redux-thunk)
 Download [redux-thunk](https://github.com/gaearon/redux-thunk) and include it in [createStore()](http://redux.js.org/docs/api/createStore.html):